hitomik723/PHPDA/README.md

 # PHPDA
-This is a repo for an internship project at the Pacific Hospital Preservation & Development Authority (PHPDA) in Summer, 2019.
-Data are publicly available at https://www.cdc.gov/brfss/index.html.
+This is a repo for an internship project at the Pacific Hospital Preservation & Development Authority (PHPDA) in summer 2019.
+The data used in this project are publicly available at https://www.cdc.gov/brfss/index.html.